MichalLytek/type-graphql/docs/unions.md

 ```
 Be aware that when your query/mutation return type (or field type) is an union, you have to return an specific instance of the object type class.
 Otherwise, `graphql-js` will not be able to detect the underlying GraphQL type correctly when you use plain JS objects.

-**Et Voilà!** You can now build the schema and make the example query :wink:
+**Et Voilà!** You can now build the schema and make the example query 😉
 ```graphql
 query {
   search(phrase: "Holmes") {